 Issue Commentary Other information We are required to give an opinion on whether the other information published together with the audited financial statements (including the Annual Governance Statement and Narrative Report), is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
 No inconsistencies have been identified, but there were two minor disclosure changes to the Narrative Report which officers have made.
 We plan to issue an unmodified opinion in this respect - please refer to Appendix D. Matters on which We are required to report on a number of matters by exception in a number of areas: we report by exception if the Annual Governance Statement does not comply with disclosure requirements set out in CIPFA/SOLACE guidance or is misleading or inconsistent with the information of which we are aware from our audit, if we have applied any of our statutory powers or duties. where we are not satisfied in respect of arrangements to secure value for money and have reported [a] significant weakness/es.
 We have nothing to report on these matters.
 Specified procedures for We are required to carry out specified procedures (on behalf of the NAO) on the Whole of Government Accounts (WGA) consolidation pack under WGA group audit instructions.
-Whole of Government Accounts Detailed extensive work is not required as the Authority does not exceed the reporting threshold.
-However, the template form and associated guidance have not yet been released by the government department therefore we have been unable to complete the audit work required.
-Certification of the closure of the audit We intend to delay the certification of the closure of the 2021/22 audit of Hereford & Worcester Fire Authority in the audit report, as detailed in Appendix D, due to the WGA guidance not being issued.
+Whole of Government Accounts Detailed extensive work is not required as the Authority does not exceed the reporting threshold and we have not identified any issues.
+Certification of the closure of the audit We intend to certify the closure of the 2021/22 audit of Hereford & Worcester Fire Authority.